Life insurance for dialysis patients & people with kidney disease

 Can you get life insurance if you have kidney disease?

-You can get a life insurance policy with chronic kidney disease (CKD), a condition characterized by progressive damage and loss of function in the kidneys.
-[1] The specifics of your condition, including the stage of your disease and any treatment or medication you’ve been prescribed, will determine the type of coverage and rates you’ll be eligible for.
+You can get a life insurance policy if you have chronic kidney disease (CKD), a condition characterized by progressive damage and loss of function in the kidneys.
+[1] The stage of your disease and any treatment or medication you’ve been prescribed, will determine the type of coverage and rates you’ll be eligible for.

-If your kidney disease has only progressed to stage 1 — which means your kidneys are still working well but you may have signs of kidney damage — [2] and you’ve demonstrated stability with minimal treatment, you could still receive preferred rates on your life insurance.
-These rates offer the second most affordable premiums and are usually reserved for people with one or two well-controlled or resolved minor health conditions.
+If your kidneys don’t work well for longer than three months, this means you have CKD.
+This is most commonly caused by diabetes or high blood pressure.
+[2] If your kidney disease has only progressed to stage 1 — which means your kidneys are still working well but you may have signs of kidney damage — [3] and you’ve demonstrated stability with minimal treatment, you could receive lower-than-average life insurance rates.

-If you have renal failure or need dialysis — or if your kidney disease has reached stages 4 or 5 — your life insurance options will be more limited.
-[3]
+If you have renal failure or need dialysis — or if your kidney disease has reached stages 4 or 5 — you may not be eligible for traditional life insurance coverage — but you’ll still have options.
+[4]

 A note on person-first language